nikhilkotwani/assignment/README.md

 •	SGalbext1 --> This is the security group which the albext is associate to.
 •	SGexternalWebserver --> This is the security group which is associated to the two EC2 instances in WebSubnetA and B.
 •	SGrdgwserveraccess --> This is the security group to which the above two jump servers are associated.
+•	S3configbucket --> This creates an S3 bucket which is to be used to copy application package onto the instance and run powershell command  to deploy the application within the user-data section of the template.

 # Post Environment Build